What is the course about?

 How will I be taught, and will there be any work outside the class?

-You will learn through practical demonstrations, group and individual discussions and tutorials, slide lectures and personal tuition.
+You will learn through practical demonstrations, one to one support, group and individual discussions and tutorials, slide lectures and personal tuition.
 A wide range of learning resources and equipment are provided.

 In order to ensure that you make the best possible progress on your course, you will have regular feedback from your tutor, in a constructive and supportive environment.